 Most women already know that (unsweetened) cranberry juice is a powerful natural cure for urinary tract infections.

-The powerful antioxidants in cranberries have also been shown to have an antibacterial effect on other types of infections.
+The powerful antioxidants in cranberries have also been shown to have an antibacterial effect on other infections.

 Know that many types of bacteria feed on sugar.
 So it is always best to drink unsweetened cranberry juice.